Categories

 The Hill Country Podcast

-Hill Country Podcast – Catching on All Things MOWA with Darrell Beauchamp
+The Hill Country Podcast: Catching on All Things MOWA with Darrell Beauchamp

-Welcome to award-winning The Hill Country Podcast.
+Welcome to the award-winning The Hill Country Podcast.
 The Texas Hill Country is one of the most beautiful places on earth.
-In this podcast, Hill Country resident Tom Fox visits with the people and organizations that make this the most unique areas of Texas.
-In this award-winning podcast series, Museum Executive Director Darrell Beauchamp is interviewed by Tom Fox to discuss the Museum’s current exhibit featuring well known landscape artist Cliff Caven.
+In this podcast, Hill Country resident Tom Fox visits with the people and organizations that make this one of the most unique areas of Texas.
+In this award-winning podcast series, Museum Executive Director Darrell Beauchamp is interviewed by Tom Fox about the Museum’s current exhibit featuring the work of well-known landscape artist Cliff Cavin.

-Beauchamp discusses the Museum’s current exhibit, “Cliff Cavin: Journeys of a Lifetime,” featuring 54 new landscape paintings by Seguin-based artist Cliff Cavin displayed across two galleries and launched with a reception of nearly 100 attendees.
-Beecham also reflects on the Museum’s April Roundup, highlighting 19-year-old award winners Eliza Hoffman (Patron’s Choice) and Nathaniel Garza (Director’s Choice), including Garza’s donated painting “The Witness,” inspired by the July 4 flooding, now in the permanent collection.
-They discuss how digital platforms expand market access for younger artists, why sales announcements are emotional for artists, and Kevin McPherson’s influence as a teacher.
-Beauchamp previews upcoming exhibits by Adrienne Stein, Bill Colwick and Eric Slocum, and notes the community impact of the museum’s remembrance garden.
+Darrell discusses the Museum’s current exhibit, “Cliff Cavin: Journeys of a Lifetime,” featuring 54 new landscape paintings by Seguin-based artist Cliff Cavin, displayed across two galleries, and launched with a reception attended by nearly 100 people.
+Darrell also reflects on the Museum’s April Roundup, highlighting 19-year-old award winners Eliza Hoffman (Patron’s Choice) and Nathaniel Garza (Director’s Choice), as well as Garza’s donated painting “The Witness,” inspired by the July 4 flooding, now in the permanent collection.
+They discuss how digital platforms expand market access for younger artists, why sales announcements are emotional for artists, and Kevin MacPherson’s influence as a teacher.
+Darrell previews upcoming exhibits by Adrienne Stein, Bill Kalwick, and Eric Slocombe and notes the community impact of the museum’s remembrance garden.
 Visitor details and website are provided.

 • Roundup Wrap Up